apache/nuttx/configs/pirelli_dpl10/README.txt

 Memory Map
 =========

-  Calypso has 256KB of internal SRAM (0x800000-0x83ffff).
+  Calypso has 256KB of internal SRAM (0x800000-0x83ffff, although some of this is, I believe, actually ROM).
 Only this internal SRAM is used by these configurations.
-The internal SRAM is broken up into three logic banks.
+The internal SRAM is broken up into two logical banks.

     LRAM (rw) : ORIGIN = 0x00800000, LENGTH = 0x00020000
-    TRAM (rw) : ORIGIN = 0x00820000, LENGTH = 0x00010000
+    HRAM (rw) : ORIGIN = 0x00820000, LENGTH = 0x00020000
     IRAM (rw) : ORIGIN = 0x00830000, LENGTH = 0x00010000

-  Code can be loaded by the bootloader only into TRAM and, hence, is restricted to 64KB.
-The additional 64KB if IRAM may be used for uninitialized data and for the NuttX heap only.
+  Code can be loaded by the CalypsoBootloader only into HRAM beginning at address 0x00820000 and, hence, is restricted to 128KB (including then non-loaded sections:  uninitialized data and for the NuttX heap).

 JTAG and Alternative Serial Console
 ===================================